Get a discount off your first purchase

 Mood boosting foods: Try these 10 foods for good mood & energy

-• A low glycaemic index diet that is high in fibre-rich vegetables, protein, and healthy fats is associated with improved mood.
+• A low-glycemic index diet that is high in fiber-rich vegetables, protein, and healthy fats is associated with improved mood.

-• Foods that contain certain nutrients like B vitamins, omega-3 fats, and fibre are known to positively impact mood.
+• Foods that contain certain nutrients like B vitamins, omega-3 fats, and fiber are known to positively impact mood.

-• Some favourite foods like coffee and chocolate are also considered mood-boosting foods.
+• Some favorite foods like coffee and chocolate are also considered mood-boosting foods.

-Increasingly, more research is emerging that supports the mental health benefits of eating a healthy diet, specifically low glycaemic index (GI) diets that are rich in vegetables, fibre, protein, and healthy fats.
-(1) Conversely, high GI diets are linked to increased risk of mental health disorders, depression, and psychological distress.
-(2) General mood has been shown to be improved on a high protein, low GI diet when compared to a high GI diet, (3) attributed to the superior diet quality of the low GI diet pattern.
+Increasingly, more research is emerging that supports the mental health benefits of eating a healthy diet, specifically low-glycemic index (GI) diets that are rich in vegetables, fiber, protein, and healthy fats.
+1 Conversely, high-GI diets are linked to increased risk of mental health disorders, depression, and psychological distress.
+2 General mood has been shown to be improved on a high-protein, low-GI diet when compared with a high-GI diet, 3 attributed to the superior diet quality of the low-GI diet pattern.

-For example, in a 2019 study, adults following a low GI diet ate more veggies (around 24 grams of fibre per day), nearly 100 grams of protein per day, and 40% of their calories from fats, and had lower scores for depressive symptoms, mood disturbance, and fatigue.
-(3)
+For example, in a 2019 study, adults following a low-GI diet ate more veggies (around 24 grams of fiber per day), nearly 100 grams of protein per day, and 40% of their calories from fats, and had lower scores for depressive symptoms, mood disturbance, and fatigue.
+3

 What are the common characteristics of these foods?
-First, they are low glycaemic index, meaning they have a minimal impact on raising glucose after a meal.
+First, they are low-glycemic index, meaning they have a minimal impact on raising glucose after a meal.
 Additionally, foods in the diets studied were rich in magnesium, B vitamins, and omega-3 fats, which are key nutrients for the nervous system that affects mood.
-(2) Further, high fibre foods like vegetables support a healthy gut microbiome, which has implications on mood via a connection called the gut-brain axis.
-(4)
+2 Further, high-fiber foods like vegetables support a healthy gut microbiome, which has implications on mood via a connection called the gut-brain axis.

 1. Salmon

-Fatty fish like salmon not only contain high levels of protein (20 grams of protein per 100-gram portion), salmon is also rich in omega-3 fats, which play a role in brain processes related to the origin of anxiety and depression (5)
+Fatty fish like salmon not only contain high levels of protein (20 grams of protein per 100-gram portion), but salmon is also rich in omega-3 fats, which play a role in brain processes related to the origin of anxiety and depression 5

 Lingo tip: Did you know you can cook salmon directly from frozen?
 Try pan-frying, baking, air frying, or grilling filets directly from the freezer.
 Just rinse under water, then cook.
-Finish with seasoning.
+Finish with seasonings.

 2. Blueberries

 Lingo tip: Keep frozen berries on hand for smoothies.
-Or add fresh blueberries to a green salad for a sweet flavour burst.
+Or add fresh blueberries to a green salad for a sweet flavor burst.

 3. Raspberries

-These brightly pigmented berries contain several essential micronutrients, dietary fibres, and polyphenolic components, specifically ellagitannins and anthocyanins.
-They are among the highest whole food sources of dietary fibre, providing 6.5 grams of fibre per 100 gram weight.
-(9)
+These brightly pigmented berries contain several essential micronutrients, dietary fibers, and polyphenolic components, specifically ellagitannins and anthocyanins.
+They are among the highest whole food sources of dietary fiber, providing 6.5 grams of fiber per 100-gram weight.
+9

-Lingo tip: Add raspberries to Greek yoghurt for a high-protein snack.
+Lingo tip: Add raspberries to Greek yogurt for a high-protein snack.

 4. Walnuts